awslabs/aws-cicd-workshop-cpt/labs/02-build/README.md

 * How setup and configure a CodeBuild project
 * How CodeBuild fits in with a CodePipeline
 * How CodeBuild handles the input source
+* Running a build vs CodePipeline triggered builds
+* Troubleshooting a build/viewing logs and phase details